 You must enable certain kernel configuration options to run Streamline.
-In the kernel configuration menu, use the arrow keys to navigate to the desired submenu and press Enter.
+In the kernel configuration menu, use the arrow keys to navigate to the required submenu and press Enter.
 Each submenu is listed with the action you need to take within it.

 - General Setup

 Make sure the Profiling Support option is enabled.

 - Kernel Hacking

 In the Kernel Hacking submenu, navigate to the Tracers submenu and press Enter.
 Make sure the Trace process context switches option is enabled.

 Make sure Profiling Support is enabled.